Find the right robot without browsing blind.

 Saros Z70

 Roborock's first robot vacuum with a foldable five-axis mechanical arm (OmniGrip).
-The Saros Z70 can pick up objects like socks, shoes, and small items, move obstacles out of the way, and clean areas that were previously blocked — then return to clean the missed spots.
+The Saros Z70 can pick up items up to 300 g, with current official recognizable/organizable categories including socks, sandals, crumpled tissues, and towels; Roborock says more items will be added via firmware OTA.
+It can move obstacles out of the way and clean areas that were previously blocked — then return to clean the missed spots.
 At just 7.98cm (3.14 inches) tall, it's Roborock's slimmest design yet while packing 22,000 Pa suction, LiDAR navigation (StarSight 2.0), dual anti-tangle brushes, and an AdaptiLift chassis.
 The arm takes up only 10% of the space of prior prototypes.
 Announced at CES 2025, pre-orders opened March 2025, shipping since May 2025.
-6,400 mAh battery for extended runtime.
+Official FAQ examples cite about 2h15+ vacuuming/mopping with the arm disabled, or about 2h10+ with the arm enabled while tidying 10 items.

 Description Capability